Post-Adoption FAQs

-The first step of the process is to fill out our Application for Post Adoption Services.
+The first step of the process is to fill out our Application for Post-Adoption Services.
 This gives us your updated contact information, a summary of your request, and confirms your identity as the application needs to be signed in front of a notary.
-If you live near one of our four locations you can call our Post Adoption Department to arrange to meet with a notary in one of our offices.
+If you live near one of our five locations you can call our post-adoption department to arrange to meet with a notary in one of our offices.

 Once we receive your application we will contact you within two business days to give you a contract for services and more information about the next steps for the service(s) you are requesting.

-There are fees for some of the post adoption services provided through New Life.
+There are fees for some of the post-adoption services provided through New Life Adoptions.
 However, New Life recognizes the importance of these services for birth parents, adoptive parents, and adoptees.
 If you cannot afford a service, we offer financial assistance.
 Our fees range from $0 to $100 for each service.
-If you have questions about the fees or to discuss your situation, contact the Post Adoption Social Worker at 612.746.5670.
+If you have questions about the fees or to discuss your situation, contact the Post-Adoption Social Worker at 612.746.5670.
 All phone consultations are free.

 1515 East 66th Street